Understanding testosterone replacement therapy side effects and management

 If you see yourself in the symptoms above, here is a simple, evidence-based plan for understanding testosterone replacement therapy and deciding what to do next.

-Men with symptoms plus total testosterone below about 350 ng/dL or free testosterone below 100 pg/mL on repeat testing are the group most likely to benefit from TRT when no major contraindications are present.,[1]
+Men with symptoms plus consistently low morning total testosterone (often below about 300 ng/dL) on repeat testing are the group most likely to benefit from TRT when no major contraindications are present.
+Men in a borderline total testosterone range may still benefit when free testosterone is clearly low and symptoms fit.[1]

-- Sleep: Treat sleep apnea and aim for 7–9 hours of quality sleep.
+• Sleep: Treat sleep apnea and aim for 7 to 9 hours of quality sleep.

 If symptoms remain and levels stay low, talk through TRT options.
 Discuss:

-- Recheck testosterone, blood count, and PSA about 3 months after starting, again at 6–12 months, then yearly if stable.[1],[2]
+• Recheck testosterone, blood count, and PSA about 3 months after starting, again at 6 to 12 months, then yearly if stable.[1],[2]

 Myth vs Fact: understanding testosterone replacement therapy